 Three hours of lecture per week.
 Introduction to the processes that control chemical behavior in aquatic environments, including precipitation, dissolution, gas exchange, acid-base, oxidation-reduction, complexation and adsorption reactions.
 Emphasis will be on explanation and prediction of chemical behavior.
 Examples will be from the areas of fresh and marine waters, groundwater, wastewater, and geo-chemistry.
 Spring.

 Prerequisites: An introductory course in physical chemistry is required.

-Prerequisite: Chemistry through physical chemistry or permission of instructor.
+Prerequisite: One year of undergraduate chemistry or permission of instructor.